The Russia Investigations: Is This The Final Countdown?

 The ticking clock

 Next Friday, Sept.
 7, marks 60 days until Election Day.
-According to the thesis that Justice Department special counsel Robert Mueller doesn't want to do anything to influence the midterm election season, that gives him one more week to make a move before he must go ultra-quiet.
+According to the thesis that Justice Department special counsel Robert Mueller doesn't want to do anything to influence the midterm election season, that gives him one more week to make a move before he must go ultraquiet.

 What might be left on Mueller's to-do list?
 That depends on what his investigators have discovered and how much more they might know about the Russia case than what is in the public eye.

-Donald Trump's longtime political adviser Roger Stone has been telling anyone who'll listen that he expects to be indicted — wrongly, Stone says, because he says he's broken no law — but there's no way to know what to make of that.
+Donald Trump's longtime political adviser Roger Stone has been telling anyone who'll listen that he expects to be indicted — wrongly, because, Stone says, he has broken no law — but there is no way to know what to make of that.

 Could WikiLeaks boss Julian Assange, who disseminated the embarrassing material stolen by Russia's military intelligence agency and wrought so much madness in the 2016 election, be the next nominee for Mueller's roll of honor?

 What about Donald Trump Jr.?
-The president's son, by his own admission, solicited help for the Trump campaign from the Russian government in response to the offer it made through intermediaries in June of 2016.
+The president's son, by his own admission, solicited help for the Trump campaign from the Russian government in response to the offer it made through intermediaries in June 2016.

 A Russian delegation visited Trump Tower to meet with Trump Jr. and other campaign leaders to provide a tip about what the Russians called potential wrongdoing by Democrats.
 But because the tip required more investigation and didn't directly implicate Hillary Clinton, Trump Jr. says he didn't pursue it.

 Then there's the president himself.
-He says all of this is a "witch hunt" and that Mueller is "disgraced and discredited."
+He says that all of this is a "witch hunt" and that Mueller is "disgraced and discredited."
 And Trump holds out the possibility that he might "get involved" with a Justice Department that he says is in the pocket of Democrats.

 So if the Justice Department does something first — in the coming week — something that incommodes the president, things could heat up fast.
 Trump is angry at Attorney General Jeff Sessions, angry at Deputy Attorney General Rod Rosenstein and really angry at Mueller.